How to

 Final Thoughts: It's All About Balance

-The perfect wainscoting height isn’t just a number—it’s about creating a sense of balance, harmony, and proportion.
-Whether you’re installing beadboard in a bathroom or raised panels in a formal dining room, the right height makes all the difference.
+The perfect wainscoting height isn't just a number—it's about creating a sense of balance, harmony, and proportion.
+Whether you're installing beadboard in a bathroom or raised panels in a formal dining room, the right height makes all the difference.
 Need expert help choosing the right look?
-Schedule a design consultation with our remodeling team — we’ll help you build something beautiful.
+Start with a quick online estimate, or schedule a design consultation with our remodeling team — we'll help you build something beautiful.